About Emergency Management

 The Montgomery County Office of Emergency Management (MCOEM) is responsible for developing plans and programs that prepare Montgomery County and its communities to effectively prevent, respond to, and recover from catastrophic disasters.

+Every home, school and business should have a tone-alert weather radio with a battery back-up.
+Weather and public alert radios are programmed to automatically sound an alert during public safety and severe weather events.
 National Oceanic and Atmospheric Administration (NOAA) Weather Radios are one of the most effective means for you to receive timely warnings of severe weather events.
 For full details of this program check out the Wilmington National Weather Service Office site.
 The local NOAA broadcast frequency is 162.475 MHz (WXJ-46).

 If you have a radio capable of Specific Area Message Encoding (SAME), the SAME code for Montgomery County is 039113.
 Click here for more information on the SAME system.

-Learn about Flood Safety, how to find out if your home is at risk, and Flood.
-Insurance at the National Weather Service's Flood Safety web site.
+Learn about Flood Safety, how to find out if your home is at risk, and Flood Insurance at the National Weather Service's Flood Safety web site.

 Jeff Jordan, Director